Fredrick is a supplier of pet food and care products, and he’s a true animal lover. He loves to write about dogs, bettas, bees, and pigeons.

 Water that is of poor quality can cause an unbelievable number of health problems to your fish.
 Water with high levels of ammonia, nitrite, and nitrate and low or high pH is of poor quality and can be corrosive to the scales of your aquatic pet.

 Therefore, it is recommended to use only high quality water.
 You need to occasionally test the water to ensure that the above parameters are at their optimum levels.
 You can also use conditioners to deal with water hardness and high levels of chlorine.
+I usually use the API Betta Water Conditioner which is quite effective in neutralizing chemicals that harm fish.
+It also reduces inflammation and many other health conditions that affect fish.

 4. They Have a Fungal Infection